duc-hectre/terraform-aws-sam-example-2-tf/README.md

 1. **Install prerequisites**

+   - Install AWS CLI tool An AWS account with proper permission with the services we are intend to initiate & use.
+   - Install AWS CLI tool Installing or updating the latest version of the AWS CLI - AWS Command Line Interface
+   - Configure aws credential.
    - Install Docker - that use to simulate the AWS environment for debugging
    - Install Terraform CLI
    - Install some extensions for VS Code: